Leptospirosis: Prevention

 Rates of leptospirosis can be reduced by improving housing, infrastructure, and sanitation standards.
 Rodent abatement efforts and flood mitigation projects can also help to prevent it.
 Proper use of personal protective equipment (PPE) by people who have a high risk of occupational exposure can prevent leptospirosis infections in most cases.

 There is no human vaccine suitable for worldwide use.
 Only a few countries, such as Cuba, Japan, France, and China, have approved inactivated vaccines with limited protective effects.
 Side effects such as nausea, injection site redness and swelling have been reported after the vaccine was injected.
 Since the immunity induced by one Leptospiraserovar is only protective against that specific one, trivalent vaccines have been developed.
 They do not confer long-lasting immunity to humans or animals.
 Vaccines for other animals are more widely available.
 Vaccination of livestock and domestic animals, particularly dogs and cattle, is an effective measure in preventing both animal illness and zoonotic transmission to humans.

 Doxycycline is given once a week as a prophylaxis and is effective in reducing the rate of leptospirosis infections amongst high-risk individuals in flood-prone areas.
 In one study, it reduced the number of leptospirosis cases in military personnel undergoing exercises in the jungles.
 In another study, it reduced the number of symptomatic cases after exposure to leptospirosis under heavy rainfall in endemic areas.

-The prevention of leptospirosis from environmental sources like contaminated waterways, soil, sewers, and agricultural fields is disinfection used by effective microorganisms, which is mixed with bokashi mudballs for the infected waterways & sewers.